The Werewolf Transformation: Plot

 Meanwhile, Howard is summoned for astronaut training by NASA.
-After his first day of training, he talks to Bernadette (Melissa Rauch) via webcam; he vomited while experiencing near-weightlessness.
+After his first day of training, he talks to Bernadette via webcam; he vomited while experiencing near-weightlessness.
 Next, he is forced to go on overnight survival training, where he is spooned by an armadillo during a sandstorm.
 Bernadette goes to visit Howard in Houston, but finds his mother already there, taking care of him.

 Production

 At the 64th Primetime Emmy Awards, Jim Parsons received a nomination for Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
 He submitted "The Werewolf Transformation" for consideration.
 Alan Sepinwall predicted on HitFix that Parsons would win, which would have been the third time in a row Parsons had won the award.
 However, he lost to Jon Cryer, who played Dr. Alan Harper in Two and a Half Men.

 Vernee Watson-Johnson, who has appeared on several episodes of the show including the pilot, appeared briefly in the episode as Mr. D'Onofrio's nurse.